 Keitaro Yoshioka was born and raised in Tokyo, Japan.
 He came to Boston in 1982 and attended the School of the Museum of Fine Arts, Boston.
 He majored in photography.

 While he was in school, he won the Boston Globe Photo Contest Award, Best of American College Photography Annual Award, and his work was exhibited at the New Wave International Photography Exhibition in Paris, France, as well as galleries in New York.

 After the completion of both undergraduate and graduate programs at the Museum School, Keitaro started working at the Polaroid 40”x80” room-sized camera studio at the Museum of Fine Arts, Boston as lead photographer.
 He has worked with Chuck Close, Evergon, Marie Cosindas, Ulay, and many other established artists with this camera.
 He has also photographed well -known art collections of the Museum of Fine Arts, Boston and has traveled in the United States and Europe photographing well-known works of art.
 He was involved with Picasso’s Guernica exact size photographic reproduction project in Madrid, Spain, as well.

 After 10 years of working at the Museum of Fine Arts, Boston, Keitaro went on his own.
 He has been working as architectural, interior, corporate, fine art photographer, and educator.

-His corporate clients include Cisco Systems, Dentsu, Genzyme, Google, Fidelity, Harvard University, Hitachi, IBM, The Italian Trade Commission, Lotus, Microsoft, P&G, Payette, Steffian Bradley Architects, Shepley Bulfinch, Friedrich St. Florian Architects, LEICHT, and Segway.
+His corporate clients include Cisco Systems, Dentsu, Genzyme, Google, Fidelity, Harvard University, Hitachi, IBM, The Italian Trade Commission, Lotus, Microsoft, P&G, Payette, Steffian Bradley Architects, Shepley Bulfinch, Friedrich St. Florian Architects, and Divine Design+Build.

 He does architectural/Interior photography, corporate, commercial photography for his clients.